cortexrd/Knack-Toolkit-Library/README.md

 #### User Preferences

-If your App requires User Preferences, there are some already built-in, and you can also add your own.
+If your app requires User Preferences, there are some already built-in, and you can also add your own.
 Follow this procedure:

 1)  In the Accounts object, add a Paragraph Text field named User Prefs.